element-hq/element-web/README.md

 1. Move (or symlink) the `element-x.x.x` directory to an appropriate name
 1. Configure the correct caching headers in your webserver (see below)
 1. Configure the app by making a copy of the `config.sample.json` and renaming it as `config.json` within the same directory.
-You can customize it.
+You can also customize it.
 See the [configuration docs](docs/config.md) for details.
 1. Enter the URL into your browser and log into Element!

 Releases are signed using gpg and the OpenPGP standard, and can be checked against the public key located